hssrobotics23/docs/README.md

 This repository describes the steps to:

-1) [Run a Jupyter notebook](#visualize-in-jupyter-notebook) with access to our public API
+1) [Run Jupyter notebooks](#included-notebooks) with access to our public API
 2) Reproduce that public API [locally with Docker](#reproducing-locally-with-docker)

-A pre-generated dataset is publicly hosted on AWS, [for a demo in the jupyter notebook](#visualize-in-jupyter-notebook).
-This notebook uses EasyOCR on the synthetic images, measuring text prediction accuracy and the precision of the bounding boxes.
-The Jupyter notebook concludes with a demo of recipe geneation by passing the recognized spices to OpenAI.
-When contributing to this repository, please run `Restart Kernel and Clear Outputs of All Cells…` before commiting in order to avoid needless merge conflicts.
+A pre-generated dataset is publicly hosted on AWS, [for a demo in jupyter notebook](#included-notebooks).
+The notebooks use a custom trained classifier model + EasyOCR on the synthetic images.
+The `performance` notebook measures text prediction accuracy and bounding box precision.
+Both Jupyter notebooks conclude with a demo of recipe geneation by passing the recognized spices to OpenAI.
+They connect to a local or cloud backend depending on the `USE_AWS_AI` flag at the top of each file.

-## Visualize in Jupyter notebook
+## Included notebooks

+- In `visualize.ipynb`, view a [general visualization demo](#visualize-in-jupyter-notebook)
+- In `performance.ipynb`, view a [performance demo](#performance-in-jupyter-notebook)

 Create a `conada` environment and install `pip` dependencies.